Fraud Blocker

 What Are The Penalties For Jaywalking In Texas?

-The law states that those cited up for jaywalking receive an educational lecture.
-The police will educate those who jaywalk on why it is illegal to jaywalk and why it is essential to use crosswalks.
+The law states that those cited for jaywalking receive an educational lecture.
+The police will educate those who jaywalk on why it is illegal to do so and why it is essential to use crosswalks.
 Most of the time, they will land with a warning.

-But, often, those who are not responsive to this will receive a citation.
+However, those who are not responsive to this will often receive a citation.
 This citation will be a fine that will cost you between $20 and $160.
 This depends on the severity of your case of jaywalking and how you respond to law enforcement.

 When Did Jaywalking Become A Crime?

-Across the US, jaywalking was made illegal in the late 1920s but was standard across the country in the 1930s.
-In texas, jaywalking was made illegal in the 1920s.
+Jaywalking was made illegal in the late 1920s across the US but became standard in the 1930s.
+In Texas, it was also illegal in the 1920s.

 Where Is Jaywalking A Crime?

-Jaywalking is illegal in most built-up levels in the US, but the rules vary in states.
-In Texas, jaywalking is illegal in the whole state, but it may not apply in rural areas.
+Jaywalking is illegal in most built-up areas in the US, but the rules vary in different states.
+In Texas, jaywalking is prohibited throughout the state, but it may not be allowed in rural areas.
 Globally, jaywalking is a crime in Canada, Spain, Australia, Singapore, Poland, and Slovenia.
-Although it may not be illegal in other countries, you may receive a warning, along with some angry drivers!
+Although it may not be illegal in other countries, you may receive a warning and some angry drivers!

 Is Jaywalking Illegal In Texas